 Please nominate yourself by submitting the following form: https://docs.google.com/forms/d/1a5XpN1U4hGUKBJHD77F0JIiv8qFCJLfCaxRL_d-56yE.

 Decisions will be sent at the beginning of March 2021.

 Call for Artifacts

-The goal of the artifact evaluation is to foster replicability and reusability.
-Replicability refers to researchers or practitioners being able to validate the paper’s results using the provided artifact.
+The goal of the artifact evaluation is to foster reproducibility and reusability.
+Reproducibility refers to researchers or practitioners being able to validate the paper’s results using the provided artifact.
 Reusability means that researchers can use the artifact in a different context, for a different use case, or to build on and extend the artifact.
 Overall, the artifact evaluation process allows our field to progress by incentivizing and supporting authors to make their artifacts openly available and improve their quality.
 See the ACM guidelines on Artifact Review and Badging Version.

 The following instructions provide an overview of how to prepare an artifact for submission.
 Please also read the instructions and explanations in the subsequent sections on this page before submission.

 - Prepare your artifact as well as a README file (with a

 - Getting Started, to demonstrate how to set up the artifact and validate its general functionality (e.g., based on a small example) in less than 30 min.

 - Detailed Description, to describe how to validate the paper’s claims and results in detail.

 - Upload the artifact to Zenodo to acquire a DOI.